 Comprehensive and Qualifying Exams for MA, MAT, and PhD candidates are held on the Thursday and Friday before spring semester starts.
-This year that will mean January 6 and 7, 2022 (unless other arrangements are made within approval).
+This year that will mean January 5 and 6th, 2023 (unless other arrangements are made within approval).

-Make-up exams will next be held on: Friday, April 1, 2022.
-If a student needs to re-take the entire exam, then this exam will be spread over two days, March 31 and April 1, 2022.
+Make-up exams will next place later in the Spring 2023 semester.
 Please see your advisor to schedule a time for the make-up exam.